-- Students who achieve SEED Certification will be recognized during National Student Employee Appreciation Week in April.
+- Be recognized during National Student Employee Appreciation Week in April

 See what students who have earned a Student Employee Excellence Certification have to say about the benefits of the program!

 To be eligible for a Student Employee Excellence Certification, you must have at least 240 hours of employment in a student title at the university (e.g., 12 weeks at 20 hours per week or 24 weeks at 10 hours per week).
 This requirement can be met at any time before you graduate.

 To earn a Level 1 Certification, you also must:

 - Submit to the Student Employment Coordinator a written reflection on what you learned in the workshops or from your employment with the university.
 Please see the Guidelines for SEED Reflections and Projects [pdf].

 To earn an Advanced Certification, you must complete the requirements for Level 1 and, in addition: